 Ah, let’s start at the beginning!
 Doulas help make birth better.
 We’re non-medical support people who help families through the birth process.
 Think Sherpa-guide in the mountains!
 We support families physically and emotionally, and we help them advocate for what they need and want during the birth.
 We have great research that shows that doulas improve outcomes for birthing people and their babies.

 Not at all!
 Everyone is welcome, there are no age or education requirements.
-Sometimes people know for sure they want to work as a professional doula, and sometimes my training is a starting place to explore whether the birth field in general is right for them.
+Sometimes people know for sure they want to work as a professional doula, and sometimes our training is a starting place to explore whether the birth and postpartum field in general is right for them.
 (We see a lot of future midwives in our workshops!)
 All are welcome.

-For every 10 doulas who register for our training, we offer a partial scholarship to a low-resource woman of color who wants to take our workshop.
-Black babies in particular are dying at high rates in the United States, and offering scholarships is one way we can help address those disparities.
-If you are a woman of color who otherwise wouldn’t be able to attend our workshop, please email Jessica to be put on our wait list for partial scholarships to become available as workshops fill.
+For every 10 doulas who register for our training, we offer a partial scholarship to an under-resource black or native doula who wants to take our workshop.
+Black and native moms and babies in particular are dying at high rates in the United States, and offering scholarships is one way we can help address those disparities.
+If you are a black or native doula who otherwise wouldn’t be able to attend our workshop because of financial difficulties, please email Jessica to be put on our wait list for partial scholarships to become available as workshops fill.

 The latest data from the Listening to Mother’s Survey reports that 6 percent of American women use a doula for their birth.
 That’s a lot of people who want doulas!
 Maybe even more importantly, the survey also showed that for parents who did not use a doula but understood the doula role, 27 percent wishes in hindsight that they’d had a doula.
 What a great market opportunity!
 More and more people are realizing the benefits that doulas can bring to their birth, and we’re also seeing an increase in hospital-based and nonprofit doula programs.
 Yes, there’s demand.